 The Directors are responsible to shareholders for promoting and managing the performance of the Group in both the short and longer term.
-Their focus is to enhance the interests of security holders, having appropriate regard to the interests of other key stakeholders, and to ensure the Group is properly managed.
+Their focus is to enhance the interests of security holders, having appropriate regard to the interests of other key stakeholders including franchise partners, and to ensure the Group is properly managed.